Matching Function Equilibria with Partial Assignment: Existence, Uniqueness and Estimation: Estimation of counterfactuals

-\begin{assumption} The matching function $M^{\theta}_{xy}(\mu_{x0}, \mu_{0y})$ is a homogeneous function in $(\mu_{x0}, \mu_{0y})$. \end{assumption} Assumption \ref{ass: matchingFun_sep} restricts the matching function to be multiplicatively separable in parameters, while Assumption \ref{ass: matchingFun_homo} further restricts the matching function to be a homogeneous function.
-The two assumptions seems to be restrictive, but it is easy to check that most examples in Section \ref{sec: examples} satisfy these assumptions.
+Assumption \ref{ass: matchingFun_sep} restricts the matching function to be multiplicatively separable in $\theta$, while assumption \ref{ass: matchingFun_homo} further restricts the matching function to be a Cobb-Douglas function.
+These two assumptions may seem restrictive, but with the exception of the NTU and ETU models, all other matching function examples of section \ref{sec: examples} satisfy these two assumptions.

-Our parameter-free approach uses the ratio of the marriage distribution at the counterfactual equilibrium relative to that at the observed equilibrium.
-In particular, it consists of two steps.
-In the first step, by Assumptions \ref{ass: matchingFun_sep} and \ref{ass: matchingFun_homo}, we show that the ratio of the matching function $M^{\theta}_{xy}(\mu_{x0}, \mu_{0y})$ evaluated at the counterfactual equilibrium relative to the observed equilibrium is free of model parameters.
-In the second step, we substitute this ratio of matches into the system \eqref{eq: nonlinear_system} to generate a system in terms of ratios of unmarrieds at the counterfactual equilibrium relative to the observed equilibrium.
-This new system of equations in terms of ratios of unmarrieds at the two equilibria is also free of model parameters.
-We show that this new system has a unique solution in terms of the ratio of unmarrieds.
-We subsequently use this equilibrium ratio of unmarrieds to calculate the changes in the matching distributions between the observed and counterfactual equilibria.
+Our parameter-free approach proceeds in two steps.
+In the first step, we show that the ratio of the matches at the counterfactual equilibrium relative to those at the observed equilibrium is free of $\theta$.
+In step two, we substitute these ratios into the system of equations \eqref{eq: nonlinear_system}.
+This generates a non-linear system of equations in terms of the ratios of the numbers of unmatched singles at the counterfactual equilibrium relative to those at the observed equilibrium.
+This new system of equations in terms of these ratios of unmatched single individuals is also free of $\theta$.
+We show that this new system has a unique solution in terms of these ratios.
+We subsequently use this equilibrium ratio of unmatched single individuals to calculate the changes in the matching distributions between the observed and counterfactual equilibria.
 We now formally present these two steps.